jun-hyeok/GBE3036-41_Introduction-to-Affective-Neuroscience_2019Fall/README.md

 _Note._ Weekly plan described above can be adjusted as our class develops.

-## Books (not required)
+## Books

 Baumeister's Social Psychology (BSP)

 Panksepp Affective Neuroscience (PAN)

-Barret how emotions are made
+Lisa Feldman Barrett "How Emotions Are Made"

-Adolphs the neuroscience of emotion
+Ralph Adolphs "The neuroscience of emotion"

 ## Some extra lectures